Ramón Barquín: 1959 Cuban Revolution

 President Batista purged the military officers of supporters of Barquín and the coup attempt.
 However, the failure of Barquín's 1956 coup attempt did not halt opposition to the Batista government.
 As a result of the failed coup the Army was purged of its top officers and a vacuum of power ensued that increased the possibilities to opposers like the 26th of July Movement.
 Fidel Castro landed in western Cuba and launched his guerrilla war against the government just six months after the coup attempt.
 The new military officers whom Batista had installed following his military purges were unable to cope with the Castro rebels, who numbered only about 300 regular troops backed by peasant volunteers.
 The Cuban military was one of the largest in Latin America at the time.

 Castro quickly gained territory and support from Cubans.
 It appeared that Castro would topple Batista by 1958.
 The United States, seeking to stop Castro, pressured Batista to release Barquín from prison. but this is did not happen.
-However, when leaving for exile on New Year's Eve, Batista gave strict orders to General Cantillo, Chief of the Military Junta, to not release Barquín and his officers from Isla de Pinos and to convene the Supreme Court to order Chief Justice Piedra as president.
+However, when leaving for exile on New Year's Eve, Batista gave strict orders to General Eulogio Cantillo, Chief of the Military Junta, to not release Barquín and his officers from Isla de Pinos and to convene the Supreme Court to order Chief Justice Piedra as president.
 When this scheme collapsed because the Cuban Supreme Court instead recognized Manuel Urrutia as the legitimate president, Colonel Barquín was released from prison late in the evening of January 1, 1959, the same day that Batista fled into exile to the Dominican Republic.
 Barquin flew to Havana and took command of the Cuban Army at Camp Columbia from General Cantillo.
 In the afternoon of January 1 the Cuban Supreme Court had ruled that Manuel Urrutia, proposed by Castro's 26 July Movement, was the legitimate president of Cuba.